dgary1980/ansi_chameleon/docs/usage.rst

     CREATE USER usr_replica WITH PASSWORD 'replica';
     CREATE DATABASE db_replica WITH OWNER usr_replica;

-Check you can connect to both databases from the machine where pg_chameleon is installed.
+Check you can connect to both databases from the machine where ansi_chameleon is installed.

 For MySQL